Content warning: this story contains reference to sexual assault.

 One of the exhibition highlights of spring was supposed to be 'Artemisia' at The National Gallery – the first major UK exhibition to assemble the rarely seen works of the Baroque female painter Artemisia Gentileschi (1593–1654 or after).

 Alongside other museums across the UK, The National Gallery took the responsible decision to close its doors to the public (before governmental announcements) and postpone the show.
-Sadly, 'Artemisia' is now closed until further announcements.
+Thankfully, 'Artemisia' is now open to the public and will remain so until 24th January 2021.

 For those unfamiliar with the artist, Artemisia was born in Rome at the end of the sixteenth century and led an extraordinary life, one which was usually denied to women of her era.